viamrobotics/docs/docs/tutorials/slam.md

 Change the `"data_dir": "/home/YOUR_USERNAME/data"` directory to your home directory that you found out by typing `pwd`, followed by `/data`.
 Save the config.

-Head over to the **CONTROL** tab, choose the "run-slam" drop-down menu, change the "Refresh frequency" to your desired frequency and watch a map come to life using the data in your dataset!
+Head over to the **CONTROL** tab and choose the "run-slam" drop-down menu.
+Change the "Refresh frequency" to your desired frequency and watch a map come to life using the data in your dataset!

 {{% alert title="Note" color="note" %}}
 It might take a couple of minutes before the first map is created and will be shown in the UI.